 You are free to apply for expungement on your own, but the process is complex.
 Getting your record cleared is a big step to returning to a normal life, so it is vital to make sure everything is submitted correctly.

-Experienced Clarkston expungement lawyer Shaun R. Marks has helped many clients successfully expunge their criminal records.
+Experienced Oakland County expungement lawyer Shaun R. Marks has helped many clients successfully expunge their criminal records.
 Contact Shaun today at (866) 335-9550 for more information on expungements and other criminal defense matters.